 Jason owns a gardening supply shop and wants to reach customers who've already viewed the plant seeds section in his shop and then made a purchase.
-He knows customers who purchased plant seeds are often interested in plant food products, so he sets up a remarketing campaign to advertise these related products to those existing customers.
+He knows that customers who purchased plant seeds are often interested in plant food products, so he sets up a campaign to advertise these related products to those existing customers.

 She creates an ad that appears for customers who browsed her 'Women's Clothing' page and a different ad for customers who browsed the 'Men's Clothing' page.

 If you anticipate that customers are likely to purchase from your business within a certain time period after their initial interactions, you can create an audience segment that includes your website visitors with a specific membership duration.

 To reach customers who made a purchase within the last 30 to 90 days, create two audience segments: one with a 30-day duration and one with a 90-day duration.
 Then use a custom combination segment to reach all customers on the 90-day segment, but not the 30-day segment.

 Ad strategies10.
 Tailor your ads according to the audience segments that you chose